youngwoo-yoon/genea_visualizer/README.md

   <i>Example output from the visualization server</i>
 </p>

 This repository contains code that can be used to visualize BVH files (with optional audio) using Docker, Blender, and FFMPEG.
 The code was developed for the [GENEA Challenge 2022](https://genea-workshop.github.io/2022/), and enables reproducing the visualizations used for the challenge stimuli on most platforms.
-The system integrates Docker and Blender to provide a free and easy-to-use solution that requires as little manual setup as possible, in the form of a server that you can host yourself.
+The system integrates Docker and Blender to provide a free and easy-to-use solution that requires as little manual setup as possible.
+Currently, we provide three interfaces that you can use to access the visualizations:

-Additionally, a Blender-ready release is provided, which contains scripts that can be used inside Blender through its user inerface, or by calling Blender through a command line interface.
+- Server, hosted by the GENEA organizers at http://129.192.81.125/
+- Server, hosted locally by you using the files from this repository
+- Blender scripts, for working directly with your own Blender installation

+## Server Solution

 The Docker server consists of several containers which are launched together with the `docker-compose` command described below.
-The components are:
+The containers are:
 * web: this is an HTTP server which receives render requests and places them on a "celery" queue to be processed.
 * worker: this takes jobs from the "celery" queue and works on them.
 Each worker runs one Blender process, so increasing the amount of workers adds more parallelization
 * monitor: this is a monitoring tool for celery.
 Default username is `user` and password is `password` (can be changed by setting `FLOWER_USER` and `FLOWER_PWD` when starting the docker-compose command)
 * redis: needed for celery

+Most of the information below is intended for setting up your own server.
+For the GENEA-hosted server at http://129.192.81.125/, the majority of the steps below have already been performed.
+All you need to do is to contact the server and send your own files for rendering.
+The included `example.py` file provides an example for doing so, which you can call with a command like this:

+`python ./example.py <path to .BVH file> --audio_file <path tp .WAV file> --output <path to output .MP4 file> --server_url <IP where the server is hosted>`

+**To contact the GENEA-hosted server**, and render a BVH file with audio, you may write a command like this:

+`python ./example.py "C:\Users\Wolf\Documents\NN_Output\BVH_Files\mocap.bvh" --audio_file "C:\Users\Wolf\Documents\NN_Output\WAV_Files\audio.wav" --output "C:\Users\Wolf\Documents\NN_Output\Visualizations\video.mp4" --server_url http://129.192.81.125`

+Note: The solution currently does not support the manual setting of number of frames to render from the client (i.e. `example.py`).
+Instead, make sure your BVH file is as long as you need it to, since this is what will get rendered by the server (capped at 2 minutes or 3600 frames).

-## Limitations
+### Limitations
-1. The visualizer currently does not support systems with an ARM architecture (like Mac M1).
+1. The visualizer currently **does not support ARM systems**, like Mac M1.
 The issue stems from an ongoing [bug in QEMU](https://gitlab.com/qemu-project/qemu/-/issues/750), an emulation engine integrated into Docker, which messes with one of Blender's libraries.
-2. You must install *Docker 20.10.14* (or later) on your machine.
+2. You must install **Docker 20.10.14** (or later) on your machine.
 3. If passing an audio file with your HTTP request to the server, make sure the audio file is **equal or longer** than the video duration.
-The combining of video and audio streams uses the shortest stream, so a shorter audio will shorten the duration of the video.
+The combining of video and audio streams uses the shortest stream, so a shorter audio will shorten the duration of the final video.

-4. If you encounter any issues with the server or visualizer, please file an Issue in the repo.
+If you encounter any issues with the server or visualizer, please file an Issue in the repo.
 I will do my best to address it as soon as possible :)

-## Build and start visualization server
+### Build and start visualization server
 First you need to install docker-compose:
 `sudo apt  install docker-compose` (on Ubuntu)